akeneo/pim-helpcenter/content/md/productivity/projects-notifications.md

 # Who is notified?

-According to the project’s channel, locale, category, the contributors having edit right on attribute group, category and locale will be notified in the PIM Notification center if they have empty required attributes to enrich.
+According to the project’s channel, locale, category, the contributors having edit right on attribute group, category and locale will be notified in the PIM Notification centre if they have empty required attributes to enrich.

 # A concrete example